harshn05/VoronoiGrowthSimulator/README.md

 ## Voronoi.cpp

 This project simulates a Voronoi diagram.
 A Voronoi diagram is a partitioning of a plane into regions based on distance to points in a specific subset of the plane.
 In this context, it uses circular growth of nuclei.
-The Voronoi class represents the diagram itself, with methods for nucleating the seed points followed by their isotropic in a circular fashion.
+The Voronoi class represents the diagram itself, with methods for nucleating the seed points followed by their growth in a circular fashion.

 ## example.cpp